freeman-lab/icecloud/README.md

 # icecc-ec2

-CLI for launching a distributed build server on EC2 (WIP and note yet functional!)
+CLI for launching a distributed build server on EC2

+WIP and not yet functional!

-Intended usage:
+### Intended usage

-launch a cluster with 20 workers
+launch a cluster with 20 workers:

 ```
 icecloud launch chrome-cluster -n 20
 ```

-login to scheduler
+login to scheduler:

 ```
 icecloud login chrome-cluster